Donate Now to

 What Donations Make Possible

-CHSMPA is ready to help the music education team at Columbia with all kinds of needs, usually at a moment’s notice.
+CHSMPA stands ready to help the music educators at Columbia with all kinds of needs, sometimes at a moment’s notice.
 These are a few examples of how CHSMPA has helped over the last few years.

 Funding Masterclasses